dtran556/cse15l-lab-reports/index.md

 ## Command line command : `grep -r ""`
-The `grep -r ""` command allows you to go into a directory and find the path that contains the string arguement that the user passes in and provide the context in which the string was menthioned.
+The `grep -r ""` command allows you to go into a directory and find the path that contains the string arguement that the user passes in and provide the context in which the string was mentioned
 Example 1:
 ```
 [cs15lwi23aun@ieng6-201]:skill-demo1-data:327$ grep -r "hello"